Skills for the road engineer of the future | National Roads and Traffic Expo

 Engineers are rightly described as creative problem solvers.
 And with creativity comes innovation.

-When you think that road building, and magnificent roads at that, has been a skill the ancient Romans, Ancient Chines and Ancient Persians all had, it is appropriate to ask how do we innovate or reimagine something as ancient as the road?
+When you think that road building, and magnificent roads at that, has been a skill the Ancient Romans, Ancient Chinese and Ancient Persians all had, it is appropriate to ask how do we innovate or reimagine something as ancient as the road?

 Emerging technologies that will affect transport include driver assistance, electric vehicles, autonomous vehicles, the shared economy and block chain – these have the potential to improve transport efficiency, equity and safety if we have the right policy and funding frameworks in place.